apache/nuttx/configs/sama5d3x-ek/README.txt

       sequence has been most convenient for me since it allows me to step into the program in NOR.

+   7. An option is to use the SAM-BA tool to write the NORBOOT image into Serial FLASH.
+Then, the system will boot from Serial FLASH by copying the NORBOOT image in SRAM which will run and then start the image in NOR FLASH automatically.

     STATUS:
-      2013-7-30:  I have been unable to execute this configuration from NOR FLASH by closing the BMS jumper (J9).
+      2013-7-30:  I have been unable to execute these configurations from NOR FLASH by closing the BMS jumper (J9).
 As far as I can tell, this jumper does nothing on my board???
 So I have been using the norboot configuration exclusively to start the program-under-test in NOR FLASH.